 - Consider store brands—they usually cost less.
 These products are made under a special label, sometimes with the store name.
 You might have to look on shelves that are higher or lower than eye level to find them.

 - Be aware that convenience costs more.
 You can often save money if you are willing to do a little work.
 For example, buy whole chickens and cut them into parts, shred or grate your own cheese, and avoid instant rice or instant oatmeal.
 Bagged salad mixes cost more and might not stay fresh as long as a head of lettuce.

 - Look at unit prices.
 Those small stickers on the shelves tell you the price but also the unit price—how much the item costs per ounce or per pound.
 Compare unit prices to see which brand is the best value.

 - Try to buy in bulk, but only buy a size you can use before it goes bad.
 If you buy meat in bulk, decide what you need to use that day and freeze the rest in portion-sized packages right away.

 - Focus on economical fruits and vegetables like bananas, apples, oranges, cabbage, sweet potatoes, dark-green leafy vegetables, green peppers, and regular carrots.

 - Think about the foods you throw away.
 For less waste, buy or cook only what you need.

 - Resist temptations at the check-out.
 Those snack foods and candy are put there for impulse buying.
-Save money and empty calories!
+Save money and avoid empty calories!